Time

 async with XKNX(daemon_mode=True) as xknx:

-time = DateTime(xknx, 'TimeTest', group_address='1/2/3')
+dt_device = DateTimeDevice(xknx, 'TimeTest', group_address='1/2/3')

-print("Sending time to KNX bus every hour")
+print("Sending datetime object to KNX bus every hour")

 asyncio.run(main())